uashogeschoolutrecht/Local_LLM/README.md

 ## 🔒 Security Considerations

-1. **HTTPS Required for Production**: The current setup uses HTTP.
-For production:
+1. **HTTPS Enforced**: The setup automatically configures HTTPS with Let's Encrypt certificates:
-   - Configure TLS certificates (Let's Encrypt recommended)
-   - Update nginx to listen on port 443
-   - Enable HTTPS redirects
+   - All HTTP traffic is redirected to HTTPS
+   - SSL certificates are automatically renewed
+   - TLS 1.2+ with modern cipher suites

-2. **Cookie Security**: Cookies are marked secure in OAuth2 Proxy configuration
+2. **Cookie Security**: Cookies are marked secure and HTTP-only in OAuth2 Proxy configuration

-3. **Access Control**: All endpoints are protected by SSO authentication
+3. **Access Control**: All endpoints are protected by SSO authentication via OIDC

 4. **Secrets Management**: The `.env` file contains sensitive data and has restricted permissions (0600)

 5. **Network Isolation**: All services communicate over a private Docker network

+6. **Security Headers**: Nginx includes security headers:
+   - X-Frame-Options: SAMEORIGIN
+   - X-Content-Type-Options: nosniff
+   - Referrer-Policy: strict-origin-when-cross-origin

 ## 📊 Monitoring and Management